jirastopwatch/jirastopwatch.github.io/index.md

 ---
-title-meta: Jira StopWatch
+title: Jira StopWatch
+author:
-author-meta: Y. Meyer-Norwood
+  - Y. Meyer-Norwood
-...
+keywords:
+  - Jira
+  - StopWatch
+  - Jira StopWatch
+abstract: |
+  This is the new home of the documentation previously hosted on http://jirastopwatch.com, which is sadly no longer maintained.
+---

 # Welcome to the *Jira StopWatch* wiki!